d8corp/innet/README.md

 }
 ```

-`HandlerPlugin` is a function that can use 2 hooks: `useApp` and `useHandler`.
+`HandlerPlugin` functions have access to two hooks: `useApp` and `useHandler`.

-As another example, let's look at the plugin of `async` which allows promises handling.
+Example of an async plugin to handle promises:
 ```typescript
 import innet, { HandlerPlugin, NEXT, useApp, useHandler } from 'innet'